Oculoplastics

 Why Katzen?

-Katzen Eye Group is home to some of the best board-certified ophthalmologists in Baltimore, each focused on making you as comfortable as possible while providing hands-on care.
+Katzen Eye Group is home to some of the best board-certified ophthalmologists in Baltimore, focused on making you as comfortable as possible while providing hands-on care.

 We understand that choosing a surgeon and practice can be difficult.
 Rest assured that our surgeons have completed several years of additional, specialized training in plastic surgery of the tissues surrounding the eye and are dedicated to helping you achieve the quality of life and vision you want and deserve.